Biden says Walker doesn’t deserve to be in the Senate

-During a stop at the International Brotherhood of Electrical Workers (IBEW) in Boston, Biden said the runoff is a choice between two men, Democratic Sen. Raphael Warnock (D-Ga.), and Walker.
+During a stop at a International Brotherhood of Electrical Workers (IBEW) fundraiser in Boston, Biden emphasized the differences between Democratic Sen. Raphael Warnock (D), and Walker.

 “And you know, this is not this is not a referendum,” Biden said.
 “This is a choice.
 A choice between two men.”